A list of the 13 best Chinese Sides for Chicken Noodle Soup, from salads to breads.

 The umami-ness and creaminess of this salted egg tofu makes for a nice contrast with the lightness of the chicken soup.

 Instead of garlic bread, fluffy biscuits, cornbread and pretzel rolls, why not try some Asian breads?

 Some people like to pair noodle soup with a grilled cheese sandwich or vegetable panini, but I personally find it too heavy a combination- these steamed mantou buns are much lighter in texture, and are a great way to bulk up the dish without stuffing oneself!

-Tip: You can also pop the mantou into the air fryer, if you're not a fan of steamed bread.
+Expert Tip: You can also pop the mantou into the air fryer, if you're not a fan of steamed bread.

 If these Chinese side dishes aren't enough, here are some Asian desserts to complete your meal:

-What is your favourite side dish for chicken noodle soup?
+What is your Chinese side dish for chicken noodle soup?
 Let me know in the comments!
 If you've found this list of Chinese side dishes useful to you, do share it on your social media!